astronomer/airflow-guides/guides/airflow-azure-data-factory-integration.md

 ## ADF Modules in Airflow

-The [Microsoft Azure provider](https://registry.astronomer.io/providers/microsoft-azure) has multiple modules for orchestrating ADF pipelines from Airflow.
+The [Microsoft Azure provider](https://registry.astronomer.io/providers/microsoft-azure) has multiple modules for orchestrating ADF pipelines with Airflow.

-- [`AzureDataFactoryHook`](https://registry.astronomer.io/providers/microsoft-azure/modules/azuredatafactoryhook): Abstracts the ADF API and provides an easy way of connecting to ADF from Airflow.
+- [`AzureDataFactoryHook`](https://registry.astronomer.io/providers/microsoft-azure/modules/azuredatafactoryhook): Abstracts the ADF API and provides an easy way of connecting to ADF from Airflow
-- [`AzureDataFactoryRunPipelineOperator`](https://registry.astronomer.io/providers/microsoft-azure/modules/azuredatafactoryrunpipelineoperator): Executes an ADF pipeline.
+- [`AzureDataFactoryRunPipelineOperator`](https://registry.astronomer.io/providers/microsoft-azure/modules/azuredatafactoryrunpipelineoperator): Executes an ADF pipeline
-- [`AzureDataFactoryPipelineRunStatusSensor`](https://registry.astronomer.io/providers/microsoft-azure/modules/azuredatafactorypipelinerunstatussensor): Waits for an ADF pipeline run to complete.
+- [`AzureDataFactoryPipelineRunStatusSensor`](https://registry.astronomer.io/providers/microsoft-azure/modules/azuredatafactorypipelinerunstatussensor): Waits for an ADF pipeline run to complete

-If the existing operators or sensors are not quite right for your use case, you can use the `AzureDataFactoryHook` in your own Python function to take advantage of any ADF API functionality.
-Understanding how the [ADF API](https://docs.microsoft.com/en-us/rest/api/datafactory/v1/data-factory-data-factory) works can be helpful when designing your own custom functions, or for gaining a deeper understanding of how the provider modules work.
+If these modules are not quite right for your use case, you can use the `AzureDataFactoryHook` in your own Python function to take advantage of any ADF API functionality.
+Understanding how the [ADF API](https://docs.microsoft.com/en-us/rest/api/datafactory/v1/data-factory-data-factory) works can be helpful when designing your own custom functions or understanding of how the provider modules work.

 ## Example Implementation